arkovia/acts/organisations-act-2017.md

     - the percentage of the company made up in that class;

-- if they're a subsidiary, all of these for their parent company.
+- if they're a subsidiary, all of these for their parent company, plus this for the subsidiary, excluding the value, debt, and rights for the classes of a shareholder.

-### Segment 3: Transferring a Company
+### Segment 3: Aquisition
 #### Paragraph 1: Requirements
-Transfering of a company may be done through approval of all the shareholders in a vote.
+Aquisition of a company may be done through approval of all the shareholders in a vote.

 #### Paragraph 2: Process
-At least three days before the transfering of the company, a representative of the board of directors must contact the Organizations Arkovia, EGI Registrar.
-The new owner(s) of the company must inform the shareholders, public, and press if they'll pay back the share's prices.
+At least three days before the aquisition of the company, a representative of the board of directors must contact the Organizations EGI Registrar.
+The new owner(s) of the company must inform the shareholders, public, and press if they'll pay with the new companies's shares or pay with cash.

 #### Paragraph 3: Changes
 The new owner(s) of the company will be given all the rights of the previous board of directors.
-The previous shareholder'll lose all their shares, and the new owner(s) aren't required to pay the prices back at all.
+The previous shareholder(s) will lose all their shares, being payed in full market capitalization in either cash or stock, as stated in Paragraph 2.

 ### Segment 4: Closing a Company
 #### Paragraph 1: Abandonment